 Since the completion of the 2005 remediation works, a number of investigations have been conducted at the site, including works contributing to the removal of stockpiles in December 2018.
 Following the removal of the stockpiles, Jemena’s environmental consultants Senversa will finalise a Remediation Action Plan (RAP) which to provide direction on the future remediation works.
 Once completed the RAP will be reviewed by the appointed Site Auditor and will be submitted to the NSW EPA.

 Due to the complexities of the project and to ensure minimal disruption to the community, Jemena continues to engage extensively with specialist consultants, contractors and government departments.
-This will ensure the project is appropriately scoped, planned and implemented.
+This will ensure the project is appropriately scoped, planned and completed.

-Information for residents
+Information for residents:

 P 1800 571 972